Congratulations and welcome to the Husky family!

-2. Pay your $200 nonrefundable enrollment deposit as soon as possible to access the on-campus housing application (see Step 4 for benefits) and guarantee your spot in the incoming class.
+2. Pay your $200 nonrefundable enrollment deposit as soon as possible to access the on-campus housing application (see Step 4) and guarantee your spot in the incoming class.
 Still making up your mind?
 Pay when you're ready, but before the due date listed below.

 |Semester||Enrollment Deposit Due|

 |Summer 2022 (May or June)||Due 30 days from acceptance|

 Pay your deposit online through MyMichiganTech on your Enrollment Checklist, or, send a check or money order, and your Student ID number (M number) from your Account Details sheet, payable to:

 Michigan Technological University

 3. Start by filing your Free Application for Federal Student Aid (FAFSA) online.
 Our Federal School Code is 002292.
 File as soon as possible and by the due dates listed below.
 FAFSAs processed after these dates will receive consideration for remaining aid.

 |Summer 2022||2021-22||As soon as possible||April 1, 2022|

 Although your social security number was not required when you applied to Michigan Tech, it is required for FAFSA filing purposes.
 To avoid delays in processing your FAFSA, please call the Admissions Office at 888-688-1885 to provide your social security number.